 Corpo Santo Historical Hotel is located just around the corner from Praca do Comercio, a couple of streets back from the Tagus river.
 Strictly speaking, this hotel is actually located in Cais do Sodre, just to the south of Chiado.
 Expect an in-house museum (what?!), free walking tours, and wine tastings with canapes.
 I haven’t yet had the pleasure of staying here myself, but its reviews are exceptional across the board.

 Despite its rather misleading name, the Bairro Alto Hotel is a luxurious 5-star boutique hotel, overlooking Praça Luís de Camões in the heart of Chiado.
-Highlights include the rooftop BAHR restaurant, a pastelaria (bakery), and a serene spa and fitness studio by Susanne Kaufmann (who?!).
+Highlights include the rooftop BAHR restaurant, a pastelaria (bakery), and its own spa and fitness studio.

 Hotel da Baixa is perhaps Lisbon’s most beloved boutique hotel.
 From its welcoming Pastel de Nata, to walking tours with its knowledgeable staff, this is a hotel that prizes the personal touch.
 Expect live music at the hotel bar, a free mini bar in your room, and an absolute legend by the name of Pedro as head of guest services.